soxueren/atsd/api/network/message.md

 ## Description

-Insert a text message or a log event for a given entity and tags into the database.
+Insert a timestamped text message or a log event for a given entity and tags into the database.

-Special tags supported by the command:
+Special fields supported by the message command:

-* `type` - message type, using in index
+* `type` - message type, used in search index
-* `source` - message source, using in index
+* `source` - message source, used in search index
-* `severity` - criticality [level](#severity), can be specified in numeric or text format.
+* `severity` - criticality level, can be specified in [numeric or text format](#severity).

-Type, source, and entity fields are indexed and therefore provide fast response time when used in search.
+`type`, `source`, and `entity` fields are indexed and therefore provide fast response time for search queries.

+`severity` field is exposed in the rule engine for filtering and alerting.

 ## Syntax